frel-rs/frel/doc/10_language/dsl.md

 The DSL may declare or reference resources.

-The DSL **declares** resources it contains the actual value of the resource, such as a string literal or an inline style.
+The DSL **declares** resources when it contains the actual value of the resource, such as a string literal or an inline style.

-The DSL **references** resources when the resource is declared outside the fragment.
+The DSL **references** resources when the resource is declared outside the fragment template.

 Resource types: